fleetdm/fleet/articles/fleet-4.15.0.md

 The end-user also has access to information about their laptop's disk space, memory, last restarted time, installed software, and more.
 The end-user can quickly reach this information by selecting the Fleet icon in their menu bar and selecting **My device**.

+Fleet Desktop is currently in beta.
+Check out the remaining work to bring Fleet Desktop out of beta [here on GitHub](https://github.com/fleetdm/fleet/issues/5684).

 ## Zendesk integration
 **Available in Fleet Free & Fleet Premium**